 We questioned the practice manager on how patients with suspected infectious illnesses access services safely.
 The practice manager explained that staff at the practice had received additional training in order to allow them to risk assess and screen patients to attend the practice where needed.
-The practice also has a clinical room that they use for any patients that urgently need a face-to-face consultation who may have COVID-19 or have symptoms.
-Patients would be escorted into the practice, through a side door and directly into this clinical room, where they would be assessed and treated by the most appropriate member of clinical staff wearing enhanced PPE such as aprons, gloves, face mask and face visor.
-Once the patient had been treated, they would be escorted out of the building and the clinical room would be deep cleaned.
+The practice also has use of an isolation room where patient who attend the practice with symptoms can wait to be triaged via a telephone in the room to deem if a face-to-face appointment was needed.
+If a face-to-face appointment was needed the patient would be escorted to the designated room, only used for patient displaying symptoms.
+Once the patient had been treated, they would be escorted out of the building and a deep clean undertaken of the areas used.